 Calories 180 Total Fat 5 g Carbohydrates 29 g Protein 6 g

-Save to Pinterest This playful platter is sure to delight guests and kids alike with its fun shapes and fresh flavors.
+This playful platter is sure to delight guests and kids alike with its fun shapes and fresh flavors.

 Recipe FAQs